Every nurse knows durable medical equipment doesn’t last forever.

 When was the last time you kicked a hospital bed in frustration because the motor ground to a halt as you were elevating a patient’s head?
 Or you discovered an IV pump apparently quit working in the middle of the night, depriving your patient of vital hydration?

-When equipment like a portable medical suction machine unexpectedly stops working, it can be more than a nuisance.
-It can endanger patient safety.
-If you reach for a suction wand because your patient aspirated, and you discover there’s no suction...there may be a bad outcome in the wings.
+When equipment like a portable suction machine unexpectedly stops working, it can be more than a nuisance.
+It endangers patient safety.
+If you reach for a suction wand because your patient aspirated and you discover there’s no suction, there may be a bad outcome.

-3 Considerations for When to Replace Your Medical Suction Machine
+3 Clues It’s Time to Replace Your Medical Suction Machine

 Like any other durable medical equipment, an emergency suction device will not last forever.
 You should base your replacement strategy on three key considerations:

-Because of the nature of when they’re used, portable emergency medical suction devices often must withstand considerable abuse.
-They can get bumped around, dropped to the floor and go through other trials.
-That said, durability should correlate to an increased functional lifespan.
-Of course, even the most durable medical suction requires periodic maintenance and testing.
+Portable emergency medical suction devices must withstand considerable abuse.
+They can get bumped around, dropped to the floor, and go through other trials.
+Durability should correlate with an increased functional lifespan.
+Even the most durable medical suction requires periodic maintenance and testing.

 2. Functional Life

-In its technical bulletin TB MED 7, the Department of the Army pegs the lifespan of any medical “suction apparatus” at 10 years--but some devices can last twice as long.
-As with any other type of equipment purchase, high-quality machines generally have a much longer functional life.
-Keep in mind this is an approximate time period.
-Many factors can affect a suction machine’s life expectancy, including abuse and failure to maintain it.
-But you can use the 10-year time frame as a tool to budget for future equipment needs.
+As with any other type of equipment purchase, high-quality machines generally have a 10-year functional life.
+Many factors can affect a suction machine’s life expectancy, including abuse and failure to maintain it, but the 10-year time frame is a tool to budget for future equipment needs.

 3. Scheduled Replacement